 \section{Policy Learning}

-In Section \ref{sec:estimation}, we provide a doubly-robust estimator for the value of various counterfactual treatment rules; our primary application estimates the difference between the value of two treatment rules that treat everyone uniformly ( $\bar \tau_{\text{GTE}}$).
-When treatment effects are heterogeneous, then a targeting rule can substantially improve outcomes compared to a uniform rule.
-In this section, we consider the problem of choosing $\pi \in \Pi$ to maximize finite-market or continuum-market expected outcomes.
-Under SUTVA, in the absence of additional constraints, the benefit of treating a group of individuals depends only on the average treatment effect of that group.
-When there are spillover effects, the problem is much more complex.
-The benefit of treating a group of individuals depends on their direct response to the treatment as well as indirect effects on others, and the magnitude of both can vary depending on the treatment saturation in the sample.
-In this paper, however, restrictions on spillovers through market-clearing cutoffs provide enough structure that learning optimal treatment rules is possible.
+The model in Section \ref{sec:model} allows for heterogeneity in the effect of the treatment on individual welfare.
+So far, however, the counterfactuals considered treat all market participants the same.
+In some settings where there is significant heterogeneity in treatment response, a market designer or policymaker may consider treatment rules that target some subset of market participants.
+In this section, we consider the problem of choosing $\pi \in \Pi$ to maximize finite market or continuum market expected outcomes.
+Because of interactions through the centralized mechanism, the benefit of treating a group of individuals depends on their direct response to the treatment as well as indirect effects on others; the magnitude of both can vary depending on the treatment saturation in the sample.
+In this paper, because the indirect effect is mediated by a known algorithm, learning optimal treatment rules is possible.

 We start by characterizing the optimal unrestricted treatment rule in the continuum market; although this leads to a useful description of the structure of the globally optimal rule, designing an estimator with good theoretical guarantees requires additional assumptions.
-We then consider the problem of estimating a treatment rule that is the member of a restricted class of rules, and maximizes outcomes in the finite market.
-We restrict $\Pi$ to be a VC-class, and show that maximizing the estimated value function within this class using the algorithm in Section \ref{sec:estimation} has regret that decays at a $\sqrt n$ rate.
-This is a notable result; when spillover effects are mediated by the equilibrium of a cutoff mechanism, it is possible to learn the optimal policy at an asymptotic rate that matches the lower bound for the rate for policy learning without spillover effects \citep{athey2021policy}.
+We then consider the problem of estimating a treatment rule that is a member of a restricted class of rules, and maximizes outcomes in the finite market.
+We restrict $\Pi$ to be a VC class and show that maximizing the estimated value function within this class using the algorithm in Section \ref{sec:estimation} has regret that decays at a $1/\sqrt n$ rate.
+This is a notable result -- when interactions are mediated by a cutoff mechanism, it is possible to learn the optimal policy at an asymptotic rate that matches the lower bound for policy learning without spillover effects \citep{athey2021policy}.